 The Sands Poker Room at Venetian is home to the Deep Stack Extravaganza.
 This tournament series offers buyins in the $300-$1,000 with higher level tournaments for main events.

-Cantor Gaming, now known as CG Technologies, operates the sports book.
+The sportsbook at The Venetian Las Vegas is owned and operated by Cantor Gaming (CG Technology).
 It is one of the nicest books in Las Vegas.
 It offers stadium seating and is extremely comfortable.
 Bettors may deposit and withdraw for mobile accounts at this location.

 The Venetian’s hotel is 5-star elegance from top to bottom.
 The smallest room is 650 square feet, making their overall collection of rooms some of the largest in Vegas.
 Those start at around $169 weeknights and $249 on weekends.
 The Strip view is $40 more per night and there is also a $25 per night resort fee.
 Higher value suites include the Bella, Rialto, Piazza, and Prima.
 There are also high roller suites that are only available to invited guests.